Ahmadreza-SY/TCP-CI/Readme.md

 python main.py dataset -s apache/commons -c ../rtp-torrent -o ./datasets/apache@commons
 ```

-#### Notes
-At least one of the `--project-path` or `--project-slug` arguments should be provided since the project requires the source code for analysis.
+**Note:** At least one of the `--project-path` or `--project-slug` arguments should be provided since the project requires the source code for analysis.

 #### The CI Data File Format
 The CI data files for each project should be under a folder named with its repository name (login and name of the repo separated by `@`, e.g., `apache@commons`).
 The repository folder should contain two files with names `<repo-name>-full.csv` and `<repo-name>-builds.csv` (e.g., `apache@commons-full.csv`, `apache@commons-builds.csv`).
 The `<repo-name>-full.csv` file should contain test case execution records for all jobs across all builds, which includes the following columns: